ollytom/icinga/README.md

 Icinga2 object types, such as Host and Service, are generated automatically.

+To generate the code, ensure the following tools are available:

+* POSIX shell (/bin/sh)
+* awk
+* gofmt

 The shell script crud.sh writes Go source code by reading a template file and doing some text substitution.
 It loops through object types, piping the template file crud.skel into the awk script crud.awk for